niemopen/niem-naming-design-rules/ndr6src.md

 1. Is the augmentation property an [attribute property](#def) or an [element property](#def)?

 2. Is the model a [message model](#def)?
 In a message model, attribute augmentations appear in the schema documents for both the augmenting namespace and the augmented namespace.
-(See [section 4.15.4: *Attribute augmentations in message models*]())
+(See [section 4.15.5: *Attribute augmentations in message models*](#4155-attribute-augmentations-in-message-models))

 ### 4.15.2 Augmenting a class with an element property in XSD